jtanwk/nytcrossword/README.md

 <img src="https://raw.githubusercontent.com/jtanwk/nytcrossword/master/images/least_dense.PNG?raw=true" width="400"> <img src="https://raw.githubusercontent.com/jtanwk/nytcrossword/master/images/most_dense.PNG?raw=true" width="400">

 Note that the puzzle on the left has a pretty cool maze theme to it.
-Wish I attempt it from scratch now!
+Wish I could attempt it from scratch now!

 ### What words have emerged recently?